 Password Function Administrator password • Must be entered each time you access Setup Utility (BIOS). • If you forget your administrator password, you cannot access Setup Utility (BIOS).
-Power-on password Must be entered each time you turn on or restart the computer. • If you forget your power-on password, you cannot turn on or restart the computer.
+Power-on password • Must be entered each time you turn on or restart the computer. • If you forget your power-on password, you cannot turn on or restart the computer.

-To set, change, or delete an administrator or power-on password in Setup Utility (BIOS):
+Complete the steps below to set, change, or delete an administrator or power-on password in Setup Utility (BIOS):

 - IMPORTANT: Use extreme care when making changes in Setup Utility (BIOS).
-Errors can prevent the computer from operating properly. - 1.
-Start Setup Utility (BIOS): - Computers or tablets with keyboards: - Turn on or restart the computer, quickly press esc, and then press f10. - Tablets without keyboards: - a.
-Turn on or restart the tablet, and then quickly hold down the volume up button.
+Errors can prevent the computer from operating properly.

+- 1. Start Setup Utility (BIOS):

+- For computers or tablets with keyboards, turn on or restart the computer, quickly press esc, and then press f10.

+- For tablets without keyboards:

+- a.
+Turn on or restart the tablet, and then quickly hold down one of the following buttons:

+- Volume up

+- Volume down

+- Windows

+- b.
+Tap f10.

+- 2. Select Security, and then follow the on-screen instructions.